MajidRamedani/Latefusion-frameworks/README.md

 ## Citation

-If you use this repository or the PrimUNet model in your research, please cite:
+If you use this repository or the model in your research, please cite:

 ```bibtex
 @ARTICLE{RAMEDANI2026,